pabloinigoblasco/pabloinigoblasco-simulation-portfolio/index_system_architectures.md

 # Pablo Iñigo Blasco - System Architecture & Integration Portfolio

-Technical portfolio demonstrating expertise in complex multi-platform robotics integration, cross-language system architecture, and novel technology stacks.
+Technical portfolio showcasing a selection of system architecture and integration projects in this area that I have been able to work on and that are publicly available or I have permission to show.
+This portfolio demonstrates expertise in complex multi-platform robotics integration, cross-language system architecture, and novel technology stacks.
 Focus on ROS2-based architectures integrating embedded systems, mobile platforms, and edge AI computing.

 ---